Apostolic Palace: Borgia Apartments

 The Borgia Apartments is a suite of rooms in the palace adapted for personal use by Pope Alexander VI (Rodrigo de Borja).
 He commissioned the Italian painter Pinturicchio to lavishly decorate the apartments with frescoes.

 The paintings and frescoes, which were executed between 1492 and 1494, drew on a complex iconographic program that used themes from medieval encyclopedias, adding an eschatological layer of meaning and celebrating the supposedly divine origins of the Borgias.

 The rooms are variously considered a part of the Vatican Library and Vatican Museums.
 Some of the rooms are now used for the Vatican Collection of Modern Religious Art, inaugurated by Pope Paul VI in 1973.
+A permanent contemporary art gallery was installed on the premises in November 2021.

 Papal apartments

 Sala Regia.
 At the end of the hall is the entrance to the Pauline Chapel.

 Since the 17th century, the papal apartments have been the official residence of the pope.
 They occupy much of the top floor of the Apostolic Palace.

 With the exception of Pope Francis, who took up residence in the Domus Sanctae Marthae, all reigning popes have resided in the palace since the move from the Quirinal Palace in 1870.
-(Note: Pope Leo XIV intends to take up residence in the apartments after they are renovated.)
+On 14 March 2026, Pope Leo XIV took up residence in the apartments following the completion of renovation works.